DattaRahegaonkar/90DaysOfDevOps/2024/day01/README.md

 Welcome to the #90DaysOfDevOps Challenge with the #TrainWithShubham Community!
 Today, we begin our journey into the world of DevOps.
 Here’s what you need to do:

 1. **Fork this Repository:**
    - Go to the repository on GitHub and fork it to your own account.
-This will allow you to track your progress and contribute.
+This will allow you to track your progress and contribute.(Done)

 2. **Start with a DevOps Roadmap:**
-   - Watch the introductory video on DevOps: [DevOps Roadmap](https://youtu.be/g_QHuGq3E2Y?si=fR9K56-JevZTfrBK)
+   - Watch the introductory video on DevOps: [DevOps Roadmap](https://youtu.be/g_QHuGq3E2Y?si=fR9K56-JevZTfrBK).
+(Done)

 3. **Write a LinkedIn Post or a Small Article:**
    - Share your understanding of DevOps based on the video and your research.
 Cover the following points: